-Today is not Bicycle Day (April 19), the day in 1943 when Albert Hofmann deliberately ingested lysergic acid diethylamide and rode his bicycle home to relax and recover.
+Today is not April 19, aka Bicycle Day, the day in 1943 when Albert Hofmann deliberately ingested lysergic acid diethylamide and decided to ride his bicycle home to relax and recover.

 He put it aside for five years until on April 16, 1943.
 On that day Hoffman accidentally consumed LSD-25.
 Hofmann experienced unusual sensations and hallucinations.